SonnyLabs/EU_AI_ACT_MCP/README.md

 # EU AI Act Compliance MCP Server 🇪🇺

-A comprehensive [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server providing **complete EU AI Act compliance tools** for AI systems.
+A comprehensive [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server providing **EU AI Act compliance tools** for AI systems.
 This server helps AI applications meet transparency, security, and governance requirements across the entire EU AI Act framework.

+ ⚠️ BETA SOFTWARE - NOT LEGAL ADVICE
+   This MCP server is in active development.
+It provides technical tools to assist with EU AI Act compliance but does NOT constitute legal advice.
+Consult qualified legal counsel for compliance decisions.

 ## 🎯 What Does This Server Do?

-This MCP server provides **17 automated compliance tools** that help your AI systems:
+This MCP server provides **17 automated compliance tools** that helps you and your AI systems to comply with the EU AI Act:

 - ✅ **Classify AI systems** by risk level (Prohibited, High-Risk, Limited-Risk, Minimal-Risk)
 - ✅ **Determine your role** under EU AI Act (Provider, Deployer, Importer, etc.)